mikegehard/my_octopress_blog/source/ruby-learning/index.markdown

 2. Sign-up for a [GitHub](http://www.github.com) account

 3. Create a Hello World repo on Github.
+Push a file called README to this remote repository.
+This file should contain any feedback you have to give on this exercise.
 When you get this all complete, send me a tweet with a link to your GitHub repository.
 These links will help get you started:
     * [How do I connect my local repositories to GitHub](http://help.github.com/mac-set-up-git/)
     * [How do I create a repository, make local changes and then push those changes to GitHub](http://help.github.com/create-a-repo/)